lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

-Building an appropriate DAG that approximates the biology is very hard.
-It requires domain knowledge, so consult experts familiar with the mechanisms as you build the DAG.
-Remember, you are guaranteed to build an incomplete DAG.
+Building a DAG that approximates the biology is difficult.
+It requires domain knowledge, so consult experts familiar with the research to confirm the DAG.
+Remember, you will build an incomplete DAG.
 That's why you take several model selection approaches.

 Let's determine which variables to adjust for when systolic blood pressure (SBP) is the exposure and CVD is the outcome.
-Keeping things simple, assume that: Sex influences SBP and Smoking; Smoking influences SBP and CVD; BMI influences CVD,  SBP, and FastingGlucose; and, FastingGlucose influences CVD.
+Assume that: Sex influences SBP and Smoking; Smoking influences SBP and CVD; BMI influences CVD,  SBP, and FastingGlucose; and, FastingGlucose influences CVD.
 Create a `dagitty`  model to find out adjustment sets.

-Recall that for dagitty, `x -> y` means "x influences y" and that `x -> {y z}` means
-"x influences y and z".
+Recall that for dagitty, `x -> y` means "x influences y" and that `x -> {y z}` means "x influences y and z".

 To learn more about graphs and networks, check out the [Network Analysis in R](https://www.datacamp.com/courses/network-analysis-in-r) course.